 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Brooklyn is July, with an average of 10.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 35% on August 1.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Brooklyn experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Brooklyn.
-The most rain falls during the 31 days centered around April 14, with an average total accumulation of 3.8 inches.
+The month with the most rain in Brooklyn is April, with an average rainfall of 3.8 inches.

-The least rain falls around February 7, with an average total accumulation of 2.2 inches.
+The month with the least rain in Brooklyn is February, with an average rainfall of 2.3 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Brooklyn experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Brooklyn experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.1 months, from November 28 to April 1, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 25, with an average total liquid-equivalent accumulation of 0.6 inches.
+The snowy period of the year lasts for 4.1 months, from November 28 to April 1, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Brooklyn is February, with an average snowfall of 5.8 inches.

 Brooklyn experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.7 months, from June 6 to September 26, during which time the comfort level is muggy, oppressive, or miserable at least 14% of the time.
-The muggiest day of the year is August 2, with muggy conditions 55% of the time.
+The month with the most muggy days in Brooklyn is July, with 15.2 days that are muggy or worse.

 The least muggy day of the year is February 23, when muggy conditions are essentially unheard of.